CSCfi/csc-user-guide/docs/support/tutorials/julia.md

-# Running Julia jobs
+# Running Julia jobs on CSC's HPC clusters
-Instructions for running serial, parallel, and GPU jobs with Julia on Puhti and Mahti.
+Instructions for running serial, parallel, and GPU jobs with Julia on Puhti and Mahti clusters.

 [TOC]